Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 Here we do need the principal value if $H$ has $0$ as a threshold resonance, since in that case $(R(\lambda)-R(-\lambda))(I-\Pre)$ has a pole of order $1$ at $0$. \end{proof}

 We use the integral representation from Lemma \ref{l:contspec} to write $(I-\Pre) u(t)$ as the sum of three terms:

 where

-Here $\epsilon>0$ is a constant to be determined later, $1\leq \alpha(t) \leq 2$ will be chosen conveniently, and $\lambda_0 > 0$ is as in the statement of Theorem \ref{thm:wavedecay}.
+Here $\epsilon>0$ is a constant to be determined later and $\lambda_0 > 1$ is as in the statement of Theorem \ref{thm:wavedecay}.
+We shall later add an additional assumption on $\lambda_0$ for convenience.
 The subscripts $s,\; m,\; l$ stand for small, medium, and large, and refer to the size of $|\lambda|$.
 We shall bound each of these in turn, beginning with the easiest.
 Note that for $I_m$, $I_l$ we may omit the $I-\Pre$ as $H$ has no eigenvalues which are greater than or equal to $\lambda_0^2$.